moonexpr/cttb-ansible/README.md

 respective scripts in utils/.
 Do not run this scripts from another path or directly call ansible or ansible-playbook.

+*ALWAYS RUN THE SCRIPTS FROM THE ROOT OF THE REPOSITORY* using a relative path such as _utils/pb_.

 # Migrations
 If you are migrating a machine to use a new role/setup and need to do some cleanup use the playbook to do the job.
 For example when migrating